 Housing costs in Brewster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brewster is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brewster is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Brewster who work in sales jobs (12.45%), office and administrative support (11.80%), and management occupations (10.96%).
+Brewster is a decidedly white-collar town, with fully 85.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Brewster is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Brewster who work in management occupations (17.07%), sales jobs (9.14%), and office and administrative support (8.70%).